Expand strategies and tactics to effectively share messages with employees

 - Commit to communication.
 Utilize every medium, from in-person meetings and videos to social media and online sessions, to get in front of team members.
 And be sure to provide a feedback mechanism to give your colleagues a chance to ask questions and challenge assumptions.

-If challenges are opportunities in disguise, then 2023 is a year ripe with opportunities.
-Communicators can take a lead role in developing and driving clear, effective and trusted messaging throughout the year.
+If challenges are opportunities in disguise, then these workplace shifts are ripe with opportunities.
+Communicators can take a lead role in developing and driving clear, effective and trusted messaging.
 If you’re ready to develop your strategic communications plan, read my colleague’s blog, “Make your strategic priorities count with an effective communications plan” to get you started.

 And if you want help, Pivot Strategies has a talented team of communicators ready to tackle the opportunities and challenges that the new year brings.
 Connect with us and let’s get to work.